NLeSC/guide/README.md

 **This Guide is a work in progress**

-Read this book online on GitBook here: https://nlesc.gitbooks.io/guide/content/
+Read this book online here: https://guide.esciencecenter.nl

-Download this book as a pdf from GitBook here: https://www.gitbook.com/download/pdf/book/nlesc/guide

 If you would like to contribute to this book see [CONTRIBUTING.md](CONTRIBUTING.md).